 - Second expansion after a positive second accumulation.
 The chart usually gets very thing before moving to the next level.
 Get ready when things start to slow down as this is usually the time for another leg up.

-- Very big accumulation period after a very irrational sell off and capitulation through the whole cryptocurrency market.
+- Very big accumulation period after a very irrational sell-off and capitulation through the whole cryptocurrency market.
 As time passes, the graph is getting thinner and thinner.
-Prices are also moving towards the top of the accumulation range, a sign that most sellers have sold and the buyers are gaining control.
+Prices are also moving toward the top of the accumulation range, a sign that most sellers have sold and the buyers are gaining control.

 - Big markup in price followed by increased volume.
-Very positive sign for the coming days and possibly weeks.
-Buy or add to your current positiion.
+A very positive sign for the coming days and possibly weeks.
+Buy or add to your current position.

 - Continuation period with another accumulation range.
-Add to your position as the market looks continously positive.
+Add to your position as the market looks continuously positive.

-- Second expansion with a lot of buyers piling ontop of eachother.
-The chart is going parabolic which is good for the short-term but not long-term.
+- Second expansion with a lot of buyers piling ontop of each other.
+The chart is going parabolic which is good for the short term but not the long term.
 Tighten your stop loss.

-- Market seems to continue althoguh irrational.
+- The market seems to continue although irrational.
 Do not buy or add to your position.
 Tighten your stop-loss and wait for more information.

-- Third expansion comes with a very irrational behavior.
-Get ready for large profit taking.
+- The third expansion comes with very irrational behavior.
+Get ready for large profit-taking.
 This positive trend is about to turn around or get stuck in a larger trading range.

 The same goes for a bearish crypto chart, it’s all about the behavior behind the traders who are controlling the market.
 If you can read how they will act then you will be able to read the graph as well.